 - Junior Campus Cell phones are to be handed in to the homeroom teacher at 8:50am for safe storage.
-They are returned to students at the end of the day. - Senior Campus, Year 9, 10 and 11 : Cell phones are to be handed in to the classroom teacher each period for safe storage.
-They are returned to students at the end of the period. - Senior Campus, Year 12 and 13: Cell phones must be switched off and in your bag or pocket during class, assembly, etc, unless specifically instructed by a teacher to "have them out" and used for educational purposes.
-If they are used inappropriately they will be confiscated. - Students are permitted to use the school phone in emergencies. - Cell phones are not to be used in the Student Administration area, the Guidance area or Sick Bay. - Cell phones used without teacher permission will be confiscated.
-Year 9-12 students' parents will be asked to collect these at the end of the school day.
+They are returned to students at the end of the day. - Senior Campus: Cell phones must be switched off and in your bag for the entire school day (this means classtime as well as intervals and lunchtime and other events such as assembly).
+If they are seen or heard they will be confiscated, and school procedures followed.
+Earpods are also not permitted. - Students are permitted to use the school phone in emergencies. - Cell phones are not to be used in the Student Administration area, the Guidance area or Sick Bay. - Cellphones may not be used to pay for food at the cafeteria. - Cellphones may be used outside of school hours to settle accounts at the main office.